Skip to content

 • Medical reports with augmented data

-• Clinical trials repors (see example below)
+• Clinical trials reports (see example below)

 Ok, let's convert Pheno-Ranker data to QRs.